 To get to Saint Jean Cap Ferrat by bus you have two choices: take the Bus #100 and get off at the start of the cape for a gorgeous 15 minute walk to town along the seaside, or take Bus #81 that will take you right to the village of Saint Jean.

-Both the Bus #81 Port de Saint Jean and the Bus #100 (Monaco/Menton) leave every from the main bus hub off Place Massena (bottom center of the map).
+Both the Bus #81 Port de Saint Jean and the Bus #100 (Monaco/Menton) leaves from the Promenade des Arts bus stop located behind the Place Garibaldi Monoprix.
 Both buses leave every 15 minutes on weekdays and Saturdays, but Sundays and French holidays it’s every 20 minutes for the #100 and every half-hour for the #81.
-Like all bus routes in Nice, it will only cost 1 euro, and you pay as you board.

 From the town you can you can do one of the most magnificent walks on the Riviera: an easy loop around the point that takes about 35 minutes.
 Pass through the town, stay to your left, and when you arrive at the end of the road, go down to the beach where the paved trail continues on the other side.
 After about 30 fabulous minutes you will see a sign to return to Saint Jean.
 This entire loop takes around 35 minutes and is easy walking.